nerditron/Chad/readme.md

 ## Contribute

-See [`contributing.md`][contributing] in [`nerditron/Chad`][health] for ways
-to get started.
-See [`support.md`][support] for ways to get help.

 This project has a [Code of conduct][coc].
 By interacting with this repository, organization, or community you agree to abide by its terms.

 ## Origin story

 Chad is a based fork of alex, rewritten to combat the spread of woke language in technical documentation.
 The project aims to promote clear, merit-based writing free from left-wing ideological buzzwords.

 ## Acknowledgments